jonn-L/odin-recipes/README.md

 # odin-recipes
-first project from the odin-project practice for the things I've learned so far
+- first project from the odin-project
+- practicing the things I've learned so far by making a website for dish recipes